arabbitplays/Zettelkasten/🔴Fleeting/Russian Roulette.md

 - skipping it if $f(X)$ is very low would result in a biased estimator, always underestimating the brightness of the point

 - choose a termination probability $q$ of a path
-	- can be arbitrary but should be chosen
+	- can be almost arbitrary, for example an estimate of the value of the integrand for the chosen sample direction
+- if the path is not terminated, weight the result by $1/(1-q)$ to compensate the terminated paths

 ---